Christmas Trees

 There are many Restrictions of where and what you can cut within a TM66 area.
 You can only cut trees less than 8' in height and 6" in diameter (don't cut just the top) and ensure that they are not an endangered Whitebark or Limber Pine.

+You will likely have no cell service, so have a copy of the rules, maps and permit available offline.
 Dress warm, bring extra clothing and tools in case you get stuck as well as leave a detailed trip plan with a friend at home.